TritonDataCenter/triton-cmon/docs/INSTALLING.md

 This example uses a sample package from the dev data that can be optional added to Triton for non-production environments.
-For a production environment, choose an appropriately sized package available in your Triton datacenter.
+For a production environment, choose an appropriately sized package available in your Triton DataCenter.

     triton instance create ubuntu-certified-18.04 sample-1G